Note: This article is also published on The Gospel Coalition.

 Battle of the Mind

-Psalm 64:1 is a prayer we all desperately need to keep close—especially with a new year full of unknowns upon us: “O God. . .
+Psalm 64:1 is a prayer we all desperately need to keep close: “O God. . .
 Preserve my life from dread of the enemy.”

 Most of our lives are spent not actually fighting our enemies, but only the dread of them.
 Often our deepest anxieties are not over something in the past—or even something in the present—but something in the future.
 The idea of what might happen.
 Something hypothetical in our mind.